adityakumar143/-Netflix-project-using-sql/README.md

-# netflix Movies and Tv Shows Data Analysis using SQL
+# Netflix Movies and Tv Shows Data Analysis using SQL